MadeiraData/mssql-data-allocation-report/README.md

 ## Examples

-At this time, there are currently two report types included:
+At this time, these are the report types included:

 ### A. File Allocation Summary